Board of Directors

 Bricolage Board of Directors

-Arnel Cosey, PhD, Vice Chair - Senior Director of Strategic Initiatives and Community Services for Kingsley House
+Arnel Cosey, PhD, Chair - Senior Director of Strategic Initiatives and Community Services for Kingsley House

 Dr. Cosey is the Senior Director of Strategic Initiatives and Community Services for Kingsley House, she works closely with internal and external partners on strategies that provides a path for families to economic prosperity.